Tuesday 5th December, 2023

 The marketing of these machines certainly does not help help you choose.
 Marketers bend the truth, endorsements are paid for, and there is a proliferation of websites and videos that will say anything is good to get an affiliate commission.

-As a chiropractor looking for something for our patients all we wanted was something we could recommend for patients and be confident they would get better.
-To do that we’ve gone to the scientific journals and done practical trials to find what works and what doesn’t.
-In this article we will discuss what you need to look for and what to avoid.
+As a chiropractor I still needed something we could recommend for patients and be confident they would get better.
+To do that I went to the scientific journals and did practical trials to find what works and what doesn’t.
+In this article I will discuss what you need to look for and what to avoid.

 It is the vibrations that have the therapeutic benefits.